-The Port of Portland is a bulk port providing both import and export of a range of commodities including grains, forestry products, fertilisers, aluminium products, mineral sands, livestock and project cargoes such as wind farm components.
-Safe harbour and operating facilities for the fishing industry are also provided by the local Port of Portland Bay.
+Port of Portland is a bulk port providing both import and export services for a range of commodities including forestry products, mineral sands, aluminium products, grains, fertilisers and livestock.
+Safe harbour and operating facilities for the fishing industry are also provided.

-The Board of Directors and Management have a strong commitment to ensuring continual improvement of the Port of Portland's environmental management performance.
-This commitment comes from the understanding that quality environmental management is integral to quality work practices and successful business performance.
+The Board of Directors and management have a strong commitment to ensuring continual improvement of the Port of Portland's environmental management performance.
+This commitment comes from the understanding that quality environmental management is integral to best work practices and successful business performance.

-To protect and improve the state of the environment Port of Portland will:
+To protect and improve the state of the environment the Port of Portland will:

-- Comply with all relevant environmental legislation and regulations and all other requirements to which the Port subscribes, including meeting our obligations under the Port Management Act and the Port of Portland Safety and Environment Management System (SEMS). - Develop and maintain environmental policies and procedures in consultation with employees, contractors, customers, suppliers, lessees, port users, government service providers and the Portland community. - Establish and pursue environmental objectives and targets that are designed to improve the environmental management performance of the port. - Apply measures to prevent pollution of the environment (for example oil spills, contamination of marine ecosystems and fugitive dust generation). - Ensure environmental awareness and competence for Port of Portland employees, contractors and directors. - Encourage environmental awareness and responsibility for all personnel operating on the port's land through the establishment of Port User operating licences, contracts, inductions and regular communication through the Port User Group (PUG). - Maintain a certified environmental management system in accordance with the requirements of AS/NZS ISO 14001:2015.
+- Comply with all relevant environmental legislation and regulations and all other requirements to which the port subscribes, including meeting obligations under the Port Management Act 1995 and the Port of Portland Safety and Environment Management System (which we call SEMS). - Develop and maintain environmental policies and procedures in consultation with employees, contractors, customers, suppliers, lessees, port users, government service providers and the Portland community. - Establish and pursue environmental objectives and targets that are designed to improve the environmental management performance of the port. - Apply measures to prevent pollution of the environment (e.g. oil spills, contamination of marine ecosystems and fugitive dust as well as noise emissions). - Ensure environmental awareness and compliance for Port of Portland employees, contractors and directors. - Encourage environmental awareness and responsibility for all personnel operating on the port's land through the establishment of port user operating licences, contracts, inductions and regular communication through the Port User Group (PUG). - Maintain a certified environmental management system in accordance with the requirements of AS/NZS ISO 14001:2015.